The Rundown of Food Poisoning

 When should you see a healthcare provider?

 If symptoms are getting worse, consider consulting a healthcare provider.
-Some symptoms to watch out for are:

-• High fever over 100.4 °F
+• High fever (over 100.4 °F)

 • Bloody stool or vomit

-• Unable to keep down oral fluids
+• Inability to keep down fluids

-• Dehydration: dizziness, dry mouth, muscle cramps, confusion, or decreased to no urine
+• Dehydration, dizziness, dry mouth, muscle cramps, confusion, or decreased to no urine

 • Diarrhea lasting more than 3 days or more than 6 episodes within a 24-hour period